tkngch/bookmark-manager/README.md

 are shown by default on the side pane, and secondary tags are shown only after "Show More" is clicked.

-## TODO

-- Make "New Addition" tag to be selected by default.
-- Drop the seeding for development.
-- Tests for kotlin/js parts.

 ## Planned features

 - Publication of binary package.
-- Scoring feature, to indicate how like a bookmark is predicted to be visited.
+- Scoring feature, to predict how likely it is for a bookmark to be visited.

 ## Not in the plan